 If homebirth is an option for you then you can hire your own birth-pool.

 Some Trusts have decided to suspend the use of birth-pools even though these are available in an obstetric unit and/or in a midwife-led unit which remains open.
-The justification for this is concern over the transmission of coronavirus to babies or staff, as the virus has been detected in the faeces of some COVID-19 patients.
+The justification for this is concern over the transmission of coronavirus from an infected moher to the baby or the staff, as the virus migh be present in the faeces (poo) of some COVID-19 patients.
+There is no direct evidence that it can be caught from a birthpool.

-There seems to be no good reason for denying the use of a birth-pool to a mother who does not have any symptoms of COVID-19.
+There certainly seems to be no reason to deny the use of a birth-pool to a mother who has not tested positive and does not have any symptoms of COVID-19.
 Unfortunately, you do not have a right to insist on a water-birth so would need to try to negotiate for this.
 The following documents may help you to make the case.

 This briefing from the Royal College of Midwives (RCM) concludes that “The current evidence does not suggest that there should be a blanket cessation on the use of water in labour or waterbirth for all women.”
 It does go on to say that “Individualised risk assessment about the appropriateness of providing labour or birth care in the pool room should be undertaken for each woman by the midwifery team providing care, based on the woman’s individual presentation and the pool environment within the labour setting.”
 This would still allow a Trust to say that their pool room is not suitable.